 Mechanicsburg Earth Day Festival

-The Downtown Mechanicsburg Partnership will present their 10th annual Earth Day Festival from 9 a.m. to 3 p.m., April 21, along South Market Street, rain or shine.
-The free, family-friendly event features live music, fresh food, games and activities, eco-friendly product vendors and more.
+The Downtown Mechanicsburg Partnership will present their 11th annual Earth Day Festival from 9 a.m. to 3 p.m., April 20, along Main Street and Market Street, rain or shine.
+The free, family-friendly event features exhibitors, eco-friendly product vendors, activities, games, live music, food and more.

-Mechanicsburg Area School District Operation Wildcat Project Bikes and Recycle Bicycle Harrisburg will team together for a bike drive.
-Community members are invited to donate used bikes, which will then be repaired and given to local children that might not otherwise be able to afford a bike, in an effort to help kids stay healthy and active.
+Mechanicsburg Area School District Operation Wildcat Project Bikes and Recycle Bicycle Harrisburg will team up for a bike drive.
+Community members are invited to donate used bikes, which will then be repaired and given to local children that might not otherwise be able to afford them in an effort to help kids stay healthy and active.
 Adult bikes will also be accepted and used to help disadvantaged adults acquire transportation.

 Admission is free.
 A complete list of items to be recycled can be found at MechanicsburgEarthDayFest.com.
 For more information or to reserve a vendor booth, call Reppert at 717-697-5111 or email MechEarthDayFest@gmail.com.